lockval/website/content/en/docs/Reference/api-reference.md

 title: "API Reference"
 linkTitle: "API Reference"
 description: >
-  This page is not complete
+  This page is not complete.
+If you can, please click "Edit this page" on the right to help our improve it
 ---

 {{% pageinfo %}}
-This page is not complete
+This page is not complete.
+If you can, please click "Edit this page" on the right to help our improve it
 {{% /pageinfo %}}